Tutorial

 Networking.
 Detecting intrusion into networks.
 Any network exposed to the outside world faces this threat.
 Intrusions can be detected early on using monitoring for anomalous activity in the network.

-Isolation forest is a machine learning algorithm for anomaly detection.
-It’s an unsupervised learning algorithm that identifies anomaly by isolating outliers in the data.
+Isolation forest is an unsupervised machine learning algorithm for anomaly detection.
+It identifies anomalies by isolating outliers in the data.

 Isolation Forest is based on the Decision Tree algorithm.
 It isolates the outliers by randomly selecting a feature from the given set of features and then randomly selecting a split value between the max and min values of that feature.
 This random partitioning of features will produce shorter paths in trees for the anomalous data points, thus distinguishing them from the rest of the data.

-In general the first step to anomaly detection is to construct a profile of what’s “normal”, and then report anything that cannot be considered normal as anomalous.
-However, the isolation forest algorithm does not work on this principle; it does not first define “normal” behavior, and it does not calculate point-based distances.
+In general, the first step to anomaly detection is to construct a profile of what’s “normal” and then report anything that cannot be considered normal as anomalous.
+However, the isolation forest algorithm does not work on this principle; it does not first define “normal” behavior and does not calculate point-based distances.

 The Isolation Forest algorithm is based on the principle that anomalies are observations that are few and different, which should make them easier to identify.
 Isolation Forest uses an ensemble of Isolation Trees for the given data points to isolate anomalies.

 Isolation Forest recursively generates partitions on the dataset by randomly selecting a feature and then randomly selecting a split value for the feature.
-Presumably the anomalies need fewer random partitions to be isolated compared to “normal” points in the dataset, so the anomalies will be the points which have a smaller path length in the tree, path length being the number of edges traversed from the root node.
+Presumably, the anomalies need fewer random partitions to be isolated compared to “normal” points in the dataset, so the anomalies will be the points with a smaller path length in the tree, path length being the number of edges traversed from the root node.

 Isolation Forest isolates anomalies in the data points instead of profiling normal data points.
-As anomalies data points mostly have a lot shorter tree paths than the normal data points, trees in the isolation forest does not need to have a large depth so a smaller max_depth can be used resulting in low memory requirement.
+As anomaly data points mostly have a lot shorter tree paths than the normal data points, trees in the Isolation Forest do not need to have a large depth, so a smaller max_depth can be used, resulting in low memory requirement.

 This algorithm works very well with a small data set as well.

-Let’s do some exploratory data analysis now to get some idea about the given data.
+Let’s do some exploratory data analysis now to get an idea about the given data.

 import numpy as np